go-task/task/docs/usage.md

 - `catLines`: Replaces Unix (\n) and Windows (\r\n) styled newlines with a space.
 - `toSlash`: Does nothing on Unix, but on Windows converts a string from `\` path format to `/`.
-- `fromSlash`: Oposite of `toSlash`.
+- `fromSlash`: Opposite of `toSlash`.
 Does nothing on Unix, but on Windows converts a string from `\` path format to `/`.
 - `exeExt`: Returns the right executable extension for the current OS (`".exe"` for Windows, `""` for others).